-Cross-border programs that support the education of local touristic companies, nature parks, other stakeholders on the general content and implications of Natura 2000 directives, and national conservation plans are vital in the socio-economic judgement of these territories.
+Cross-border programs that support the education of local touristic companies, nature parks, public institutions responsible for the management of nature protected areas and natural values (on the national and regional level) as well as other stakeholders on the general content and implications of Natura 2000 directives, and national conservation plans are vital in the socioeconomic judgement of these territories.
 Besides it is also recommended to have joint actions to educate and train visitors and local residents on the ideal desired state of Natura 2000 sites in order to ensure their protection.